 Independent Living With Dementia

 While those with more severe symptoms of dementia or memory loss may need to consider living accommodations that are better able to meet their shifting needs, the good news is, for many with very early signs or mild symptoms you can continue to live safely and independently in your own home.
-Working with a home care provider like the Compassion Network can give you the tools and support that you, or someone you love, need to navigate day-to-day home activities, while also granting trusted companionship and personal connection.
+Working with a home care provider like Compassion Network Home Care can give you the tools and support that you, or someone you love, need to navigate day-to-day home activities, while also granting trusted companionship and personal connection.

-At the Compassion Network, we know how important it is for seniors to maintain their sense of freedom and autonomy.
+At the Compassion Network Home Care, we know how important it is for seniors to maintain their sense of freedom and autonomy.
 We’re proud to offer reliable home care services for those who may struggle with mild memory issues.
 From Companionship to cognitive memory tests and more, you can rest easy knowing that you or your loved one are safe in our care and free to continue to enjoy a fulfilling life at home.

 Learn more about our available dementia care services in Edmonton and Calgary and if they may be best for your family by contacting us today!